Reapor-Yurnero/VG101-FA17/docs/vsc_guide/vsc_guide.md

 ### Windows

 See the part of Mac for reference.
 And here is the config file for MinGW and WSL.
+Student who has interest could try TDM-GCC on yourself.
+It's quite similiar to MinGW.

 tasks.json:
 ```